Docky37/alerts/readme.md

-# SafetyNet - Alerts v0.2 beta release
+# SafetyNet - Alerts v1.0 release

 ### Infos
 author: 		Thierry SCHREINER

-release date:	09/04/2020
+release date:	14/04/2020

 ### Content
-This second release contains :
+This third release contains :

 - the administrative Person endpoint that can be used for CRUD operations on person data ;

 - the administrative firestation endpoint that can be used for CRUD operations on address - FireStation associations.

+- the OPS endpoints comunityEmail/{city} and phoneAlert/{firestation}

-- It also contains actuators (health, info & metrics).
+It also contains actuators (health, info & metrics).

 The data are saved in alerts_prod DB or alerts_tests DB (user 'root' / mdp 'rootroot') that contains persons and address tables.

 ### The person endpoint
-**GET - http://localhost/Person**   >>> returns the list of persons recorded in DataBase.
+**GET - http://localhost:8080/person**   >>> returns the list of persons recorded in DataBase.

 	Response: 200 OK - An array of persons or 404 Not found if persons table is empty [